Cart0

 • Step 2

-Break the dried ramen noodles into smaller pieces with your hands and place into a baking sheet.
-Add the almonds and sunflowers and mix well.
-Spread the noodles, almonds and sunflower seeds into 1 layer on the baking sheet and transfer to the oven.
-Bake for about 5 to 8 minutes until toasted and golden brown.
-Set aside to cool to room temperature.
+Break the dried ramen noodles into smaller pieces with your hands and place onto a baking sheet with the almonds and sunflower seeds.
+Mix well to combine and spread into an even layer on the baking sheet.
+Transfer to the oven and bake until toasted and golden brown, about 5-8 minutes Set aside to cool to room temperature.

 • Step 3

-Add the sugar, oil, vinegar, garlic and soup spices (if using) into a small bowl and mix until combined well into a dressing.
+Add the sugar, oil, vinegar, garlic, and soup spice packet into a small bowl and whisk until combined.

 • Step 4

-Place the broccoli slaw, green and red peppers, scallions, toasted ramen noodles, almonds and sunflower seeds into a large mixing bowl.
-Add the dressing and mix the slaw well until the vegetables are distributed evenly and the salad is coated in dressing.
+Place the broccoli slaw, green and red peppers, scallions, toasted ramen noodles, almonds, and sunflower seeds into a large mixing bowl.
+Add the dressing and mix well until the salad is coated in dressing.
+Slaw can be stored in an airtight container in the refrigerator for 4 days.